thacuber2a03/wasp/README.md

 # wasp

-so one day I was really bored and in my way to highschool I asked myself "what is the smallest human-readable LISP I can possibly make in one Lua file that has just enough constructs to make it turing-complete?"
+so one day I was really bored and in my way to highschool I asked myself "what is the smallest human-readable LISP I can possibly make in one Lua file that has enough constructs to make it nice to use and be turing-complete?"

 this is what came out of that question, apparently